 Assessment

-The Technical Working Group on Chub Mackerel Stock Assessment (TWG CMSA) completed the first stock assessment at its 9th meeting in July 2024.
+The Technical Working Group on Chub Mackerel Stock Assessment (TWG CMSA) completed the stock assessment at its 11th meeting in July 2025.
 A State-space Stock Assessment Model (SAM) was used for the stock assessment.
-China, Japan and Russia submitted age-specific input data and abundance indices up to the 2022 fishing year (June 2023) for the base case scenario.
-The TWG agreed on the stock assessment results (see TWG CMSA09 report for details).
+China, Japan and Russia submitted catch-at-age data up to the 2023 fishing year (June 2024) for the base case scenario.
+The TWG agreed on the stock assessment results (see TWG CMSA11 report for details).

-Japan annually conducts an assessment on the Pacific stock of Chub mackerel using tuned VPA (Yukami et al. 2024).
+Japan completed a benchmark stock assessment of the Pacific stock of Chub mackerel using SAM (Yukami et al. 2025).
+Based on its results, target reference point and harvest control rule were updated.

 Data